PaddlePaddle/Paddle/ISSUE_TEMPLATE.md

-Thank you for contibuting to PaddlePaddle.
+Thank you for contributing to PaddlePaddle.
 Submitting an issue is a great help for us.
 Both Chinese and English issues are welcome.

 Before you submitting the issue, there are several things should be check.